tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

-Bug Reports/Feature Requests/Usage Questions Only:
+Potential Bugs/Feature Requests/Usage Questions Only:

 Any unexpected problems: PLEASE always include
 1. What you did:
 	+ If you're using examples:
 		+ What's the command you run:
-		+ Have you made and changes to code?
+		+ Have you made any changes to code?
 Post them if any:
 	+ If not, describe what you did that may be relevant.
 		But we may not be able to resolve it since there is no reproducible code.
 2. What you observed, e.g. as much as logs possible.